Upgrading Talos Linux

 This will simply update the boot reference and reboot.

 preserve data, an upgrade will cause the node to wipe the EPHEMERAL partition, remove itself from the etcd cluster (if it is a control node), and generally make itself as pristine as is possible.

 (This is generally the desired behavior, except in specialised use cases such as single-node clusters.)

-Note that unless the Kubernetes version has been specified in the machine config, an upgrade of the Talos Linux OS will also apply an upgrade of the Kubernetes version.
+Note that the default since Talos version 1.0 is to specify the Kubernetes version in the machine config.
+This means an upgrade of the Talos Linux OS will not apply an upgrade of the Kubernetes version by default.
+Kubernetes upgrades should be managed separately per upgrading kubernetes.
 Each release of Talos Linux includes the latest stable Kubernetes version by default.

 To see a live demo of an upgrade of Talos Linux, see the video below: